r-ramaraja/RewardBot/README.md

     ```

 - Install the dependencies using `pip install -r requirements.txt`
-- Create a Slack app and install it in your workspace.
-Refer [this](https://slack.dev/bolt-python/tutorial/getting-started-http) for more details.
+- Create and setup a Slack app.
+Refer [here](https://github.com/r-ramaraja/RewardBot/wiki/Slack-App-Setup) for more details.
 - Setup a MySQL server and create a database.
-Refer [this](https://dev.mysql.com/doc/mysql-getting-started/en/) for more details.
+Refer [here](https://dev.mysql.com/doc/mysql-getting-started/en/) for more details.
 - Populate the [.env](.env) file with the MySQL server details.
 - Run the SQL script given [here](data/tables.sql) to create the required tables.
 - We are assuming that the employee details are already in the DB.
-So, insert ta few employee records into the `employee` table.
+So, insert a few employee records into the `employee` table.
 Eg.

 ```sql
 INSERT INTO employee